Uplift Regression: The R Package tools4uplift: Application

-Searching for a possible interaction between \code{recency} and \code{history} with respect to the uplift, we use the function \code{SquareUplift()} in order to visualize the interaction in a heatmap and create a new categorical variable based on Algorithm 2 of Section \ref{sec:manipulation}.
+Searching for a possible interaction between \code{recency} and \code{history} with respect to the uplift, we use the function \code{BinUplift2d()} in order to visualize the interaction in a heatmap and create a new categorical variable based on Algorithm \ref{alg:heatmap} of Section \ref{sec:manipulation}.